robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ## Drawbacks

- - Extracting API surface layer is always a big task cost and time-wise
+ - Extracting and maintaining a public API for the `react-native-runtime` package
  - We have to migrate to this approach affecting external libraries and applications.
  - Potential version incompatibilities between RN-runtime and RN